 Rich with cultural references and anecdotes of primate behavior, The Bonobo and the Atheist engagingly builds a unique argument grounded in evolutionary biology and moral philosophy.
 Ever a pioneering thinker, de Waal delivers a heartening and inclusive new perspective on human nature and our struggle to find purpose in our lives.

 Frans de Waal has been named among Time magazine's 100 Most Influential People.
-The author of Our Inner Ape among many other works, he is the C. H. Candler Professor in Emory University's Psychology Department.
-De Waal lives in Atlanta, Georgia.
+The author of Our Inner Ape among many other works, he was the C. H. Candler Professor in Emory University's Psychology Department.
+De Waal lived in Atlanta, Georgia.

 "A tour de force."